Revision of the Implementation Plan for the International Peace Cooperation Assignments in South Sudan

 1. Japan has dispatched Headquarters staff personnel since November 2011 and Ground Self Defense Force engineering unit to UNMISS (United Nations Mission in the Republic of South Sudan) from January 2012 to May 2017.
 Japan continues to dispatch 4 staff officers (Logistics, Intelligence, Engineer, and Air Operations) to the Mission.

 South Sudan gained independence in July 2011 after a long civil war between the northern and the southern Sudan and the implementation of the Comprehensive Peace Agreement (CPA).
-In South Sudan, the Revitalized Agreement on the Resolution of the Conflict in South Sudan (R-ARCSS) was signed in September 2018 and all the relevant parties have made efforts to implement R-ARCSS peacefully.
+In South Sudan, the Revitalized Agreement on the Resolution of the Conflict in South Sudan (R-ARCSS) was signed in September 2018 and, in accordance with R-ARCSS, the establishment of the Transitional Government of National Unity of South Sudan was declared on February 22nd, 2020.
 The international community needs to remain united in continuing its support for these efforts, including urging the parties in South Sudan to implement the Agreement.

 In relation to this, the Government of Japan decided to revise the Implementation Plan for the International Peace Cooperation Assignments in South Sudan to extend its period.